 Implementation

 For every 64x64 CTU, the average luma value, Laverage, is calculated.
 An integer version intL of this is then calculated using intL = floor(Laverage + 0.5).
 The QP to use for a particular 64x64 CTU block is then obtained by adding the picture QP with the dQP obtained by using the look-up table shown in Table 3.
-The source code can be found in this contribution as a patch to HM 16.12 (svn revision 4690) marked with the SHARP_LUMA_DELTA_QP defines.
+The source code in HM is marked with the SHARP_LUMA_DELTA_QP defines.
 This luma adaptive dQP method is enabled by the following parameter in config file.

 LumaLevelToDeltaQPMode: 1 # Change luma delta QP based on average luma